Martello tower: Bermuda

 The Martello tower at Ferry Reach, Bermuda (1822) (background), contrasts with the Ferry Island Fort (1790s) (foreground).

 There is a Martello tower located at Ferry Reach in St George's Parish, in the British Imperial fortress colony of Bermuda.
 The tower is the third fortification on the site.
 Major Thomas Blanshard built it of Bermuda limestone between 1822 and 1823.
 The tower shows the effect of thirty years of evolution on the design of coastal fortifications, between the 1790s and 1822.
 The earlier Ferry Island Fort nearby had multiple guns arrayed to cover the water westward, while the Martello tower used a single gun with 360° traverse to cover all of the surrounding area.

-Like its predecessors in the UK, it has an ovoid footprint with the thickness of its walls ranging from nine to 11 feet.
+Like its predecessors in the UK, it has an ovoid footprint with the thickness of its walls ranging from 9 to 11 ft.
 It is surrounded by a dry moat.
 The tower's purpose was to defend the Ferry Reach Channel and so impede any attack on St. George's Island from the main island of Bermuda, and attacking vessels from slipping through Castle Harbour and the channel between Ferry Reach and Coney Island.
 The main channel by which vessels reach most parts of Bermuda west of St. George's, including the Royal Naval Dockyard, on Ireland, the Great Sound, Hamilton Harbour, The Flatts, Murray's Anchorage, and other important sites, carries them around the east ends of St. David's and St. George's Islands, where the coastal artillery was always most heavily concentrated.
 Two more Martello towers to protect the Dockyard were planned, but never built.

 The tower was restored in 2008 and an 18-pounder cannon brought from Fort St. Catherine was mounted on top.
 The site is open to the public from 10 a.m. to 2 p.m.
 Monday to Friday in the summer and in the winter by appointment only, by calling the Parks Department.
 It is part of the Bermuda Railway Trail.